 Oliver received his BA from University of Toronto; LLB from University of Ottawa (Book Reviews Editor, Ottawa Law Review); and LLM (Tax) from Osgoode Hall Law School.

 Recent matters include the representation of:

-- A consortium composed of Brookfield Infrastructure, its institutional partners and GIC, Singapore's sovereign wealth fund, on the US$8.4 billion acquisition of Genesee & Wyoming Inc. (NYSE: GWR), a freight railroad owner and operator based in the United States.
+- Brookfield Infrastructure in a consortium composed of Brookfield Infrastructure, its institutional partners and GIC, Singapore's sovereign wealth fund, on the US$8.4 billion acquisition of Genesee & Wyoming Inc. (NYSE: GWR), a freight railroad owner and operator based in the United States.
 This transaction was named "Private Equity Deal of the Year" by IFLR (2020).

 - Hg Capital, the specialist private equity investor focused on software and service businesses, in its investment in Intelerad Medical Systems, a leading global provider of medical imaging software and enterprise workflow solutions.